polterguy/polterguy.github.io/tutorials/traning-snippets-versus-system-instruction/index.md

 This is what allows users to for instance ask questions like _"Who's your CEO"_, for then to get an answer and continue with follow up questions such as _"Can you show me an image of him"_.
 The word _"him"_ being the subject of the conversation here, and since the LLM will be given previous questions and answers from the same conversation, the LLM will automatically associate _"him"_ with the CEO from the previous answer, and display in image of the CEO if it's got that in its context.

-Since every question triggers a new _context_ due to VSS search through your training snippets, this allows us to attach multiple contexts for each question, by preserving the _previously_ used contexts for consecutive questions.
+Since every question triggers a _new context_ due to VSS search through your training snippets for each question asked, this allows us to attach multiple contexts for each question, by preserving the _previously_ used contexts for consecutive questions.
 Only when the total available context window for the LLM is exhausted, the cloudlet will start _"pruning"_ messages from the top of the conversation to avoid overflowing the LLM with too many input tokens.
 This implies that for gpt-4o for instance, we've got 128,000 tokens to use at most.
-With a 4,000 max context value for individual requests, this implies that for each question an additional 4,000 tokens are associated as tokens, until we reach the max value of the LLM.
+With a 4,000 max context value for individual requests, this implies that for each question an additional 4,000 tokens are associated as context, until we reach the max value of the LLM.

 Notice, the _"Max response tokens"_ value is deducted from the LLM's context window to give room for the answer from the LLM.
-So for this example, it will have a maximum value of 124,000 for context information.
+So for this example, it will have a maximum value of 124,000 for context information, since 128,000 (size of LLM) - 4,000 (response tokens) becomes 124,000.

-Also notice, that gpt-4.1 has a context window of 1 million tokens, and we will cap this at 128,000 by default, since providing 1 million context tokens for an average support AI chatbot is _beyond overkill_, and might become very expensive over time.
+Also notice, that gpt-4.1 has a context window of 1 million tokens, and we will cap this at 128,000 by default, since providing 1 million context tokens for a support AI chatbot is _beyond overkill_ for 99% of our users, and might become very expensive over time.

 However, due to our _"rolling context"_ concept, the AI chatbot will basically _"become smarter for every question asked"_ until it's filled up its available context window.